If the Customer fails to agree to the terms of this Agreement then please refrain from using the Life on Time platform’s or Services.

 Interactive services (Goals, actions, survey’s and mood indicator)

-With regard interactive services (Goal setting, learning confidence survey and mood checker) on youHQ (“interactive services”).
+With regard interactive services (Goal setting, survey’s and mood checker) on youHQ (“interactive services”).
 We are under no obligation to oversee, monitor or moderate any interactive service we provide on our platforms, and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user, whether the service is moderated or not.

 These content standards apply to any and all material which you contribute to youHQ (“contributions”), and to any interactive services associated with it.